smijopjoju/RnD/README.md

 # RnD
-Repository for doing some R & D in technologies, also include some of my technologies practices
+Repository for doing some R & D in latest problems, also include some solutions that i have tried.